How Exit Intent Popups Work (And 12 Ideas That Actually Convert)

 3. Remind Visitors About Cart Items

-One of the biggest reasons people leave an online store without buying is simply forgetting they had items in their cart.
-That’s where exit intent popups come in.
+One of the biggest reasons people leave an online store without buying is forgetting they had items in their cart.
+That is where cart recovery popups come in.

 Just before someone leaves, you can trigger a friendly reminder like “Wait, you still have items in your cart.”
-Add a product image or a quick summary of what they’re leaving behind.
+Add a product image or a quick summary of what they are leaving behind.

 This works because of something called the Zeigarnik Effect.
-People are more likely to complete a task once it’s been started but left unfinished.
+People are more likely to complete a task once it has been started but left unfinished.

-If they’re not ready to check out, give them the option to save their cart for later.
+If they are not ready to check out, give them the option to save their cart for later.
 You can also collect their email so you can follow up with a cart recovery sequence.

 Need help setting that up?
-Here’s how to create an abandoned cart email strategy.
+Here is how to create an abandoned cart email strategy.

 4. Offer a Discount or Free Shipping

-If someone’s about to leave without buying, a last-minute discount or free shipping offer might be all they need to complete their order.
+If someone is about to leave without buying, a last-minute discount or free shipping offer might be all they need to complete their order.

 Use an exit intent popup to display a coupon code, or even better, apply the discount automatically with a single click.
 This reduces friction and keeps the checkout process smooth.